Skip to main content

 Mental health services will explain any diagnosis being made and will work with you to develop a personal well-being plan (PWP).

 Your personal well-being plan summarises your needs and brings together treatment and care options to help you recover.
-This may include one or a several interventions such as:
+This may include one or several interventions, such as:

 • talking therapies